May 13, 2020 • Life for Leaders

-I expect your answer to this question is “Yes.”
+I expect your answer to this question to be “Yes.”
 That’s my answer, to be sure.
-And that would be the answer of most people.
-As you may recall, in yesterday’s devotion I referred to a psychological study that shows human beings prefer certainty over uncertainty even when that certainty is negative.
+And that would be the answer for most people.
+As you may recall, in the last devotion I referred to a psychological study that shows human beings prefer certainty over uncertainty even when that certainty is negative.
 If we know something bad is coming our way, at least we can prepare for it.
 If we are uncertain, we’re stuck in anxiety.

 In light of this fact, we wonder: Will we ever experience the stability of our times?

 The Bible answers this question with an affirmation that speaks to the yearning of our souls.
 In Isaiah 33:5-6 we read, “The LORD is exalted, he dwells on high; he filled Zion with justice and righteousness; he will be the stability of your times, abundance of salvation, wisdom, and knowledge; the fear of the LORD is Zion’s treasure.”
 Did you catch that?
 The Lord will be “the stability of your times” (Isaiah 33:6).
 The stability of your times!
 That sounds good.
 But what does it mean?